Itegories: Introduction

-However, Kleene wands were only briefly introduced in \cite{cockett2012timed}, and specifically for distributive extensive restriction categories (which involves restriction products that not all extensive restriction categories have).
-Moreover, a full detailed proof that for an extensive restriction category, a Kleene wand was equivalent to a trace operator, was not provided.
-Unfortunately, while \cite{cockett2012timed} was successful in developing categories of timed sets, Kleene wands themselves were not further developed and, indeed, seemed to have fallen somewhat in obscurity.
+While \cite{cockett2012timed} was successful in developing categories of timed sets for various complexity classes, Kleene wands themselves were not further developed and, indeed, seemed to have fallen somewhat into obscurity.
 With the recent interest of studying trace operators in restriction categories, it seems like a good time to dust off Kleene wands.
 Thus the objective of this paper is to revisit Kleene wands (Def \ref{def:wand}), and to study them as a stand-alone concept (Sec \ref{sec:itegories}).
-The ``advantage'' of a Kleene wand is that it can be defined in a setting without coproducts, and therefore can be used as an iteration operator in the absence of coproducts.
-In fact, we show that for extensive restriction categories, Kleene wands (as defined in our sense here) do provide an equivalent way of describing parametrized iteration and hence a trace operator (Thm \ref{thm:ext-wand-trace}).
+The ``advantage'' of a Kleene wand is that it can be defined in a setting without coproducts, and therefore can be used to provide a more general notion of iteration.